eth-p/bat-extras/README.md

 **Installation:**

 You can also specify `--install` and `--prefix=PATH` to have the build script automatically install the scripts for all users on the system.
 You may need to run the build script as root.

+**Alternate Executable:**

+Depending on the distribution, bat may have been renamed to avoid package conflicts.
+If you wish to use these scripts on a distribution where this is the case, there is an `--alternate-executable=NAME` option which will build the scripts to use an alternate executable name.